What Does Alcohol Do to Your Body and Brain?

 Your hormonal system is like a finely tuned orchestra, and alcohol can throw the entire performance out of sync.
 It can interfere with the glands that regulate everything from your metabolism and stress response to your reproductive health.
 For example, alcohol can spike cortisol, the stress hormone, leaving you feeling more anxious even after the initial relaxing effect wears off.
 It can also mess with the hormones that control your appetite, which is why you might find yourself craving greasy, high-calorie foods after a few drinks.
 This can lead to a cycle of overeating and further strain on your digestive system and overall health.

-The Cumulative Damage to Your Organs
+The Long-Term Toll on Your Organs

 Your liver is your body’s primary filter, and it works hard to process everything you consume, including alcohol.
 When you drink, most of the toxic acetaldehyde is processed in the liver.
 While your liver is incredibly resilient, it can only handle so much.
 Over time, what seems like "just one drink" can contribute to a catastrophic effect, leading to inflammation, fatty liver disease, and more severe damage.
 But it’s not just your liver.
 Long-term drinking also puts a strain on your heart, pancreas, and entire gastrointestinal system.
 This cumulative damage is a quiet process that happens over years, making mindful drinking a crucial practice for your long-term physical health.